anova0515/website/content/authors/admin/_index.md

 title: Arthur Novaes de Amorim
 ---

 Welcome to my website!
-I am an Associate in litigation at Analysis Group (Montreal office) and hold a Ph.D. in Economics from the University of Calgary.
-My research interests are quite broad, but I recently work mostly on topics related to labour markets, innovation and productivity.
+I am an Associate at Analysis Group (Montreal office) and hold a Ph.D. in Economics from the University of Calgary.
+My research interests are on topics related to labour markets, innovation and productivity.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume_current.pdf" "newtab" >}}resumé{{< /staticref >}}.